 \section{Conclusions}

-In this report, we presented the stability and convergence of the ensemble penalty method (\ref{method}) and verified the theorems are sharp with a suit of numerical tests.
-A larger ensemble size can give a more accurate and reliable simulation.
-We also extend the theorems to the Monte Carlo methods.
-Future work will extend this to a higher Reynolds number, and we are pursuing it now. \begin{acknowledgement} I am sincerely grateful to my advisor, Professor William Layton, for his invaluable instruction, guidance, and support throughout this research.
-His expertise and availability for discussions have greatly influenced the direction of this study.
-This research herein of Rui Fang was supported in part by the NSF under grant DMS 2110379. \end{acknowledgement}
+In this report, we test the stability and convergence of the penalty-based ensemble method in equation (\ref{method}).
+Our algorithm uses a shared coefficient matrix and reduces the memory, which allows for larger ensemble sizes.
+It gives a more accurate and reliable simulation.
+The ensemble spread is related to the forecast uncertainty, but the nature of this relationship remains unclear and is ongoing research \cite{van2016probabilistic}.
+Open problems include extending this to a higher Reynolds number and adapting penalty parameters \cite{fang2024numerical}. \begin{acknowledgement} I thank Professor William Layton for his instruction and support throughout this research.
+This research herein of Rui Fang was supported in part by the NSF under grant DMS 2110379 and DMS 2410893. \end{acknowledgement}